South of France 8-Day Itinerary

 Day 6: Îles de Lérins

-Just offshore from Cannes lie the Îles de Lérins, two islands belonging to another era.
-Sainte-Marguerite covers 152 hectares of protected forest and coastline accessible only by boat—eucalyptus and Aleppo pine forests, deserted coves with transparent water, birdsong replacing traffic noise.
-Fort Royal, built by Richelieu and expanded by Vauban, imprisoned the Man in the Iron Mask.
-Swimming reveals why these waters enjoy protected status—seagrass meadows, abundant fish, 20-meter visibility on calm days.
-Saint-Honorat belongs entirely to Cistercian monks maintaining their monastery since 410 AD, among Christianity's oldest active monasteries.
+Just offshore from Cannes lie the Îles de Lérins, two islands belonging to another era entirely.
+Sainte-Marguerite covers 152 hectares of protected forest and coastline accessible only by boat.
+Eucalyptus and Aleppo pine forests.
+Deserted coves with transparent water.
+Birdsong replacing traffic noise.
+Fort Royal, built by Richelieu and expanded by Vauban, imprisoned the Man in the Iron Mask, though historians still debate his identity centuries after his death there in 1703.
+Swimming reveals why these waters enjoy protected status: seagrass meadows shelter abundant fish, visibility reaches 20 meters on calm days, the Mediterranean showing itself at its clearest.
+Saint-Honorat belongs entirely to Cistercian monks who have maintained their monastery since 410 AD, among Christianity's oldest continuously active monasteries.
 They produce wine from seven hectares of vines, liqueur from island botanicals, maintaining contemplative simplicity impossibly close to Cannes' excess.
+La Guérite, built directly over the water at Sainte-Marguerite's southern tip, serves exceptional seafood in a setting that defines summer on the Côte d'Azur.
+The short sail back to the yacht feels like emerging from meditation into the world you temporarily forgot.

 Sailing: 0.5 hours (2 nautical miles)